lesterholsterr/stockle/README.md

 (Maybe) Dropdown menu: https://www.youtube.com/watch?v=jaMgXmrk29M

+### TODO
+"Share result" (copy message to clipboard)

+Implement the graph (is an API required for this?)

+Make the stock automatically change each day (and make a list of "reasonable" stocks to choose from)

+Easy/Hard mode option (toggle stock chart)

+Dark/Light mode option

 ### Future Improvements
 Actually deploy the damn thing!

-Dark/Light mode option

-Easy/Hard mode option (toggle stock chart)

 Create an account and track statistics (will need to learn nodejs and choose a db)